Jmilk3/UCS_Voting_Repo/README.md

 * The placeholder.txt files are there because we can't add empty folders to a repo.
 We should remove them once we add any file to a folder.
 * The Bradley-Terry MCMC generator breaks if a bloc will only vote for a single candidate.
 This shouldn't be an issue in any real tests.
 * I found a bug in VoteKit's STV election method.
 In line 93 of stv.py, the code uses an incorrect numpy array method.
 However, this line is only used when printing a value error, so it shouldn't cause any issues (I'll still look into flagging it for a library update.)
+* We will probably want to include candidates who were eliminated in the primaries in the election, since with IRV and STV these candidates could still run in the actual election.
+If we are dividing blocs by party affiliation, we might be able to use the primary results to determine prefrence intervals within a bloc.